tomsercu/tomsercu.github.io/_drafts/2018-08-06-martial-arts.md

 Different styles of sport martial arts (combat sports) generalize better or worse to real self-defense situations, with an interesting and counter intuitive relation to the constraints on the sport: more constrained grappling sports like BJJ can generalize better.
-I realized this represents a variation of the Bias-Variance tradeoff, which I will call the **Bias-Trainability tradeoff**.
+Realizing this represents a variation of the Bias-Variance tradeoff, I will call this the **Bias-Trainability tradeoff**.
-This tradeoff can be relevant to Reinforcement Learning (RL): athletes are RL agents where optimization is so good it's probably not the bottleneck.
+This tradeoff can be relevant to Reinforcement Learning (RL): athletes are RL agents whose optimization is so good it's probably not the bottleneck.
-So we can look at martial arts to learn how changing the environment/reward influences the optimal policy.
+So we can look at martial arts to learn how changing the rules/environment/reward influences the optimal policy.

 # The rules make the sport
-One of the most important differentiators between different sport martial arts are the rules: what defines a Knock Out (KO) or KO substitute, how you get score (in case the fight doesn't end with KO), what is not allowed in terms of attacks (in order for it to be a sport), and some rules how stalling is avoided (to make sure there is actually something happening).
+One of the most important differentiators between different sport martial arts are the rules: what defines a Knock Out (KO) or KO substitute, how you get score (in case the fight doesn't end with KO), what is not allowed in terms of attacks (in order for it to be a sport), and some rules how stalling is avoided (to make sure there is actually something interesting to watch).

 For example in Taekwondo, which has a [quite artificial ruleset](https://www.youtube.com/watch?v=7-iIq3ikA3M), it's all about kicking for points: straight torso kick (2pt), rotating torso kick (3pt), head kick (3pt), rotating head kick (4pt).